• Skip to content

 Financial support for children with deafblindness

-If your child has a confirmed diagnosis of deafblindness, your child can get support under the National Disability Insurance Scheme (NDIS).
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like hearing aids.
+If your child has a confirmed diagnosis of deafblindness, your child can get support from the National Disability Insurance Scheme (NDIS).
+The NDIS helps you get services and support in your community and gives you funding for things like early intervention therapies or one-off items like hearing aids.

 Looking after yourself and your family

-Although it’s easy to get caught up in looking after your child, it’s important to look after your own wellbeing too.
+It’s important to look after yourself physically, mentally and emotionally.
 If you take care of yourself, you’ll be better able to care for your child.

 If you have other children, they might have a range of feelings about having a sibling with disability.
 They need to feel that they’re just as important to you as your child with disability – that you care about them and what they’re going through.
 It’s important to talk with your other children, spend time with them, and find the right sibling support for them.